NoobWolf1/result-downloader-for-IET-Lucknow/README.md

 # my-project
-IET odd semester result downloader.
+A class-wise results downloader for IET Lucknow